Efficient leave-one-out cross-validation for Bayesian non-factorized normal and Student-t models: Introduction

 In the absence of new data, cross-validation is a general approach for evaluating a statistical model's predictive accuracy for the purpose of model comparison, averaging, or selection \citep{geisser1979, hoeting1999, ando2010, vehtari2012}.
 One widely used variant of cross-validation is \emph{leave-one-out cross-validation} (LOO-CV), where observations are left out one at a time and then predicted based on the model fit to the remaining data.
-Predictive accuracy is evaluated by first computing the expected log predictive density of the left-out observation and then taking the sum of these values over all observations to obtain the expected log predictive density (ELPD) as a single measure of predictive accuracy.
+Predictive accuracy is evaluated by first computing a pointwise predictive measure and then taking the sum of these values over all observations to obtain a single measure of predictive accuracy \citep[e.g.,][]{vehtari2017loo}.
+In this paper, we focus on the expected log predictive density (ELPD) as the measure of predictive accuracy.
+The ELPD takes the whole predictive distribution into account and is less focused on the bulk of the distribution compared to other common measures such as the root mean squared error (RMSE) or mean absolute error \citep[MAE; see][ for details]{vehtari2012}.
 Exact LOO-CV is costly, as it requires fitting the model as many times as there are observations in the data.
 Depending on the size of the data, complexity of the model, and estimation method, this can be practically infeasible as it simply requires too much computation time.
-For this reason, approximate versions of LOO-CV have been developed \citep{gelfand1992, vehtari2017loo}, most recently using Pareto-smoothed importance-sampling \citep[PSIS; ][]{vehtari2017loo, vehtari2017psis}.
+For this reason, fast approximate versions of LOO-CV have been developed \citep[ \citet{vehtari2017loo}]{gelfand1992}, most recently using Pareto-smoothed importance-sampling \citep[PSIS;][]{vehtari2017loo, vehtari2019psis}.

-A standard assumption of any such LOO-CV approach is that the joint likelihood of the model over all observations has to be factorizable.
-That is, the observations have to be pairwise conditionally independent given the model parameters.
-However, many important models do not have this property.
-Particularly in temporal and spatial statistics it is common to fit models with multivariate normal likelihoods that have structured covariance matrices such that the likelihood does not factorize.
+A standard assumption of any such fast LOO-CV approach using the ELPD is that the model over all observations has to have a factorized form.
+That is, the overall observation model should be represented as the product of the pointwise models for each observation.
+However, many important models do not have this factorization property.
+Particularly in temporal and spatial statistics it is common to fit multivariate normal or Student-\(t\) models that have structured covariance matrices such that the model does not factorize.
 This is typically due to the fact that observations depend on other observations from different time periods or different spatial units in addition to the dependence on the model parameters.
+Some of these models are actually non-factorizable, that is, we do not know of any reformulation that converts the observation model into a factorized form.
+Other non-factorized models could be factorized in theory but it is sometimes more robust or efficient to marginalize out certain parameters, for instance observation-specific latent variables, and then work with a non-factorized model instead.